Mike Maignan: International career

 Maignan played for France at every level from under-16 to under-21.
 He captained the under-17 side at the 2012 European Championship in Slovenia.
 He received his first senior call-up in May 2019, ahead of UEFA Euro 2020 qualifiers against Turkey and Andorra and a friendly with Bolivia.
 He made his debut on 7 October 2020 as a half-time substitute for Steve Mandanda in a friendly against Ukraine, which ended as a 7–1 win at the Stade de France.
-In May 2021, he was called up for the delayed Euro 2020 finals.
+In May 2021, he was called up as a back-up for both the delayed Euro 2020 finals, and to the 2021 UEFA Nations League Finals, with France winning the latter tournament.

 On 6 June 2022, Maignan made his competitive international debut in a 1–1 UEFA Nations League draw away to Croatia, conceding a late penalty by Andrej Kramarić.
 Calf injuries in September and October that year ruled him out of the 2022 FIFA World Cup.

-Following Hugo Lloris's retirement from international football in January 2023, Maignan was promoted to first choice goalkeeper for the France national team.
+Following Hugo Lloris's retirement from international football shortly after the tournament, Maignan was promoted to first-choice goalkeeper for the France national team.

 He was France's starting goalkeeper at UEFA Euro 2024, helping France to the semi-finals of the competition, where they were defeated 2–1 by eventual champions Spain.
 Maignan was named to the team of the tournament for his performances.
+The following year, he was once again France's starting goalkeeper as the team finished third in the 2025 UEFA Nations League Finals, defeating hosts Germany 2–0 in the third place play-off.

+On 14 May 2026, Maignan was selected in the 26-man squad for the 2026 FIFA World Cup as the team's starting goalkeeper.
+In France's final group match, a 4–1 win over Norway that saw them advance to the knock-out stages as group winners, Maignan saved a penalty kick from Jørgen Strand Larsen.
+France were eliminated by eventual champions Spain in the semi-final, following a 2–0 defeat.
+Maignan also started in France's 6–4 defeat to England in the third place play-off.